Xceptance/rest-load-test-suite/README.md

 ```
 general.host = host.com
 general.host.baseUrl = host.com/my-site
-general.credentials.username = storefront
+general.credentials.username = user
 general.credentials.password = foobar
 ```

 #### Private Site Configuration

 The `private-data.yaml` defines access and credentials for the system under test.
 If required, this file can be excluded from your repository (via .gitignore).
 This test suite contains some readily setup `private-data.yaml` files for some of the scenarios, but is laking some files as well.
-For this prupose a predefined template file `private-data.yaml.template` was placed in the according folders.
+For this purpose a predefined template file `private-data.yaml.template` was placed in the according folders.
 Rename it to `private-data.yaml` and fill out the missing values to run the examples.

 ### Test Suite Data